 Does rosemary need full sun?

-Yes, rosemary needs to be placed in a sunny spot for at least six hours per day.
-If you don’t have this much sun exposure then supplemental grow lights can be used to compensate.
+Yes, rosemary must be placed in a sunny spot for at least six hours daily.
+Supplemental grow lights can compensate for less sun exposure.